 Stonewalls and Trails on Bidwell Grounds – Trail Maintenance: Spring jobs include trail work and general yard work such as raking leaves.
 These jobs require little experience and a lot of enthusiasm.
-The museum’s 192 acres of woodlands are laced with a system of hiking trails which require clearing at the end of the winter months.
+The Museum’s 192 acres of woodlands are laced with a system of hiking trails that require clearing at the end of the winter months.
 Fallen branches and trees must be cleared and trail markers updated.
 Learn more about our trails HERE.